Rugby's gain? Eddie Osei-Nketia may get too big for Olympics reveals manager

 But he also sounded a warning over Osei-Nketia.

-In other words the 1.9m teenager, who attends Scots College in Wellington, is already a big unit and about the same size as .
+In other words the 1.9m teenager, who attends Scots College in Wellington, is already a big unit and about the same size as All Black wing Reiko Ioane.

 Keddell told Radio Sport's Jim Kayes that if the 17-year-old Osei-Nketia keeps growing, he may have to consider one of the many other sporting options available to him.